4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 ---
 This is an essential module I created and use to simplify authentication with different ServiceNow instances in order to use the instances' JSON Web Services (Session) and/or navigate their GUI's (Webdriver).

-**Nearly every script active in this environment rely on this module.**
+**Nearly every script active in this environment relies on this module.**

 [Module Code](/docs/connectors/module-code/)
 <hr />